Hi. It’s konkaz (@konkazuk) here.

 “I just want to equip myself with perfect grammar!”

-“My goal is just to score a great mark so that I get the certificate for my job hunting…”
+“My goal is just to score a great mark to get the certificate for my job hunting…”

-Instead, we start using them as soon as we have learnt the minimum necessary information to make them function.
-We later learn optional small things as opportunities arise…
+Instead, we start using them as soon as we have learnt the minimum necessary information and learn optional small things as opportunities arise, don’t we?

 The same thing can be said of learning to speak in English.

-Or anything that involves using some parts of our body, such as driving vehicles, sports, playing instruments, and so forth cannot be achieved by just acquiring its knowledge (inputting).
+Just like driving vehicles, playing some sports or instruments, and so forth, speaking skill cannot be achieved by just acquiring its knowledge (inputting).

-Even if you feel totally uncomfortable and are not good at doing it in the beginning, without going through the process of outputting you yourself will end up becoming just like an operations manual.
+Even if you feel totally uncomfortable and are not good at doing it in the beginning, without outputting your knowledge by using your own mouth, you will end up becoming just like an operations manual.

 What sort of outcome will be expected for knowledge collectors?

-OK then, what will happen if you just keep stuffing the knowledge in your brain (inputting)?
+So, what will happen if you just keep inputting, I mean, keep stuffing knowledge into your brain?

-This could be very dangerous and is said to be one of the reasons why we Japanese cannot develop our speaking skill despite we spend hours and hours for studying.
+This is actually very dangerous and is said to be one of the reasons why we Japanese cannot develop our speaking skill despite we spend hours and hours for studying.

-I guess the people who have gone abroad to study might have experienced to see those who courageously plunge into native speaker’s conversation and totally fit themselves in despite their apparently poor English vocabularies.
+I guess the people who have gone abroad to study might have met those who courageously plunge into native speaker’s conversation and totally fit themselves in despite their apparently poor English vocabularies.

-And meanwhile, we Japanese who have equipped with the basic knowledge of English grammar and some good vocabularies from compulsory education, are remaining unable to take a plunge, so instead we are just listening and smiling…(and possibly correcting courageous person’s grammatical mistakes in our head.)
+And meanwhile, we Japanese who have equipped with basic knowledge of English grammar and some good vocabularies from compulsory education, are unable to join in and instead we are just listening and smiling…(and possibly correcting courageous person’s grammatical mistakes in our head.)

-And the reason why I had said earlier that it could be very “dangerous” to just keep storing the knowledge in your brain is because…
+The reason why I stated earlier that it was very “dangerous” to just keep storing knowledge in your brain is because…

-if you keep inputting without outputting what you have learnt, your ideal shape which has been created by the repetition of an act of inputting will be well-established in your head, while no progress has been made with the skills of outputting your knowledge in reality, and the gap between the “ideal” and the “reality” will become bigger and bigger…
+if you keep inputting what you have learnt without outputting them, your ideal, which has been created by the repetition of an act of inputting will be well-established in your head, while no progress has been made with the skills of outputting your knowledge in reality, and the gap between the “ideal” and the “reality” will become bigger and bigger…

-And as a result, the selection of your vocabularies in your head (none of them you have ever used) might prevent you from making timely reaction to the other people’s remarks or simply you’ll become more hesitant to throw yourself into the conversation because you are too worried about making a small mistake which nobody will care at all…
+And as a result, the selection of your vocabularies in your head (none of them you have ever used) will prevent you from making timely reaction to other people’s remarks or simply you’ll become more hesitant to throw yourself into the conversation because youget too worried about making a small mistake!

-Therefore, you better apply your knowledge (outputting), while it’s still fresh.
+Therefore, it is reasonable to apply your knowledge (outputting), while it’s still fresh.

 “OK, but wait for a minute.

-I am based in Japan, and have no English-speaking friends over here!”
+I am not studying abroad, and have no English-speaking friends over here!”

-When it comes to “conversation” we’ve got this picture of more than one person exchanging their opinions or impression of the topic, I believe…
+When it comes to “conversation” we’ve got this picture of more than one person exchanging their opinions or their impression of some topic, haven’t we?

 Conversation is basically an “interactive” affair… that means before it reaches interactive stage, it must start from non-interactive stage where one person is simply giving opinion or saying some kind of greeting words.

-So, I guess we can say that the conversation is simply formed when somebody reacts to the other person’s remark.
+conversation is only formed at the point where somebody reacts to the other person’s remark,

-“outputting” is always carried out before a conversation is getting established.
+In a nutshell, “outputting” is always carried out before conversation is getting established.

 We might find similar situations in an interview of politicians or excited mature ladies’ lunch time conversation.

-(My wife is certainly making her way to get to that level! w)
+My wife is certainly making her way to get to this level! w

 It is also said that “writing things down” is another form of “outputting”.

-The skill of writing is said to be developed in proportion to the amount you write… just like people who are involved in online business practice writing repeatedly to master their copywriting skill.
+The skill of writing can be developed in proportion to the amount you write… just like people who are involved in online business practice writing repeatedly to master their copywriting skill.

-So, why don’t people apply “soliloquy” for their speaking practice which method is practically the same as “writing down” while both are the same “outputting” action?
+So, why don’t people apply “self-talk” for their speaking practice which method is practically the same as “writing down your idea” while both are the same “outputting” action?

 Well, the reason for this could be pretty obvious…